-Best art galleries in Los Angeles
+The 9 best art galleries in Los Angeles

 Since 1976, the L.A.
 Louver gallery has mounted world-class exhibitions and represents such renowned artists as David Hockney, Ed Moses and Kenneth Price.
-Early shows of work by Marcel Duchamp, George Baselitz, Frank Stella, and a collaboration between Samuel Beckett and Jasper Johns put Louver firmly on the art map.
+Early shows of work by Marcel Duchamp, George Baselitz, Frank Stella and a collaboration between Samuel Beckett and Jasper Johns put Louver firmly on the art map.
 Now housed in a spacious modern building designed by Frederick Fisher, L.A.
 Louver has a timeless sense of artistic purpose—always keeping an eye on history—that is further enhanced by a varied roster of new and established talent.
-Rogue Wave was created in 2001 to promote local artists, with group shows and solo exhibitions by emerging artists living in Los Angeles.
+Its Rogue Wave program was created in 2001 to promote local artists, with group shows and solo exhibitions by emerging artists living in Los Angeles.

-Located in the historic Miracle Mile district of LA—which is home to LACMA and museum row—the Loft at Liz’s is a creative hotspot not to be missed.
+Located in the historic Miracle Mile district of L.A.—which is home to LACMA and Museum Row—the Loft at Liz’s is a creative hotspot not to be missed.
 Hidden above Liz’s Hardware, an antique store, the gallery features both emerging and established artists and artisans, works of all mediums, including visual arts, live performances, music, dance and culinary arts.
 Owner Liz Gordon once lived as an “artist-in-residence” above the hardware store, but since 2004 the loft has served as a space to feature works of all mediums from artists all around the world.
-Exhibits change bi-monthly.
+Exhibits change bimonthly.

 The Good Luck Gallery specializes in self-taught art—outsider, folk art, naive or visionary—created by those who prefer to work outside the lines of the traditional art world.
-Paige Wery, the one-time publisher of the art magazine Artillery, brings 20 years of experience and a passion for intuitive art to the gallery as its owner and curator.
+Paige Wery, the one-time publisher of the art magazine Artillery, brings over 20 years of experience and a passion for intuitive art to the gallery as its owner and curator.
 Paintings, drawings, sculptures and installations that don’t require critical interpretation are on full display here, and an online shop features handmade arts and crafts, zines and literature for purchase.